tacticalmelonfarmer/basic_coroutine/README.md

 # basic_coroutine
-This is a small header-only library aiming to make composing coroutine *types* much simpler.
+This is a small template library aiming to make composing coroutine *types* much simpler.
 Implementing *future* semantics without implementing a
 `promise_type` or touching `std::coroutine_traits`.
 It is still very not production worthy and no tests exist yet but there are a few examples to showcase basic functionality.